French and Raven's bases of power: Power Tactics

 People will vary in their use of power tactics and use a mixture of the six.
 For instance, when asked, “How would you get your way?” different powerholders will respond with a range of power tactics.
 An interpersonally oriented individual who wishes to be liked will use more soft, indirect, and rational power tactics in leader roles.
 In contrast, someone who holds dictatorial power will use hard, direct, and irrational tactics.

 Personal and biological characteristics also influence the use of power tactics.
 For instance, an extrovert –an outgoing and overtly expressive individual – will use a more extensive range of tactics than an introvert – a shy or reticent individual.
 A difference in tactics also exists between males and females.
-Females tend to intervene more diminutive than their male counterparts in leadership roles and use far fewer tactics.
+Females tend to intervene more diminutively than their male counterparts in leadership roles and use far fewer tactics.
 A study conducted by Instone, Major, and Bunker (1983) found that women who supervised an inadequate employee would promise more irregular pay raises and threaten more pay deductions than men in the same position.
 In intimate relationships, women tend to lean toward using unilateral and indirect methods with their partners, whereas men use bilateral and direct tactics.

 Situational factors can also play a role in the use of power tactics.
 Depending on the nature of the group situation, certain people will react differently in their leadership role; high-status members tend to use more conflict-driven tactics than low-status members, who aim to minimize any conflict.
 Different situations call for different tactics: a teacher will lean toward using soft tactics on their students, whereas a CEO may switch back and forth between soft and hard tactics depending on the situation.
 People may often vary in their power tactics and can use a range of tactics depending on the situation; power tactics are case-specific.